Childhelp

 Childhelp is a US non-profit organization dedicated to the prevention and treatment of child abuse.
 Founded in 1959 as International Orphans, Inc. by Sara O'Meara and Yvonne Fedderson, Childhelp is one of the largest non-profit child abuse prevention and treatment organizations in the nation.
 It operates facilities in California, Virginia, Tennessee, and Arizona.
 The Childhelp National Child Abuse Hotline services all of the United States, its territories and Canada.
 The organization also distributes Childhelp Speak Up Be Safe, a school-based abuse and bullying prevention program.

 The organization offers a wide variety of services, not only to abused and neglected children, but to treatment professionals, educators, parents, foster care families, the community and law enforcement professionals.
-Through various community outreach efforts, Childhelp has tried to increase awareness about child abuse.
-As part of those effort in 2000, Childhelp established the National Day of Hope.
+Through various community outreach efforts, Childhelp has tried to increase awareness about child abuse and, in 2000, established the National Day of Hope.
 It is observed every year on the first Wednesday of April during National Child Abuse Prevention Month.
 In 2009, the organization celebrated its 50th anniversary.
 Childhelp relies upon private donations to expand its operations and services across the nation.

 According to a 2007 report by the U.S. Department of Health and Human Services, almost five children die every day to child abuse and neglect and millions more reports are made every year of abuse.

 Founders

 Sara O'Meara (then Sara Buckner) and Yvonne Lime Fedderson (then Yvonne Lime) first met in 1958 on the set of the ABC situation comedy, The Adventures of Ozzie & Harriet.
 The two played the part of Ricky Nelson's girlfriend and quickly became friends.

 While on a government-sponsored goodwill tour to support the troops in Tokyo the pair founded Childhelp in 1959 when they opened International Orphans to support 11 Japanese-American children found wandering the streets, unable to get into any orphanages because of their mixed heritage.
 Within three weeks the number of children increased to 100.

-Over the years Childhelp became one of the largest child abuse prevention and treatment non-profit organizations and operate today as Chairman and CEO (Sara) and President (Yvonne).
+Over the years Childhelp became one of the largest child abuse prevention and treatment non-profit organizations and operate today as chairman and CEO (Sara) and President (Yvonne).
 Their efforts have won them more than 100 awards and honors.
 The most recent award in June 2008, was the 2008 Most Dynamic Woman Award from Clarins USA.
-Sara and Yvonne have been nominated for the Nobel Peace Prize for five consecutive years from 2005–2009, receiving endorsements from prestigious figures such as former U.S. Supreme Court Justice Sandra Day O'Connor and former First Lady Barbara Bush.
+Sara and Yvonne have been nominated for the Nobel Peace Prize for five consecutive years from 2005 to 2009, receiving endorsements from prestigious figures such as former U.S. Supreme Court Justice Sandra Day O'Connor and former First Lady Barbara Bush.